Corporate bonds and how they work

 Credit rating

 Although investing in corporate bonds is said to be one of the safer investment decisions, the reality is that companies can still default unexpectedly.
-We’ve already explained the A-D credit rating of companies, but it’s important to reinforce the dangers of investing in ‘C’ and ‘D’ rated corporate bonds.
-These bonds may be considerably cheaper than ‘A’ and ‘B’ rated corporate bonds, but conservative investors should always take the lower risk and a more likely return on investment.
-Supply and demand
+We’ve already mentioned the rating scales of corporate bonds, which can extend down to ‘C’ and ‘D’ rated corporate bonds (how they are named depends on the credit rating agency).
+These bonds may be considerably cheaper than ‘A’ and ‘B’ rated corporate bonds, and some investors prefer higher-rated bonds, but the choice depends on objectives and risk tolerance.

 Corporate bonds are no different to many other securities in that their values are largely driven by market forces of supply and demand.
 Demand is influenced by the appeal of a bond, in relation to the attractiveness of other investment opportunities in the markets.